Structures of G(2) type and nonintegrable distributions in characteristic p: Examples from the literature

-In particular (hereafter $|\underline{N}|=\sum N_i$),
+In particular (hereafter $|\un |=\sum N_i$),

-The multiplication in $\text{DY}(\underline{N})$ is given by the $W(3, \underline{N})$-invariant bilinear differential operators acting in the spaces of tensor fields entering (\ref{defdy}).
+\DL{the next Q should be applied to other Skryabin algebras as well, especially for $\un=\un_s$: who is simple: the algebra or only its derived, or both?
+Is this indeed the first derived that is simple, or we have to pass to the second derived?} The multiplication in $\fdy(\un )$ is given by the $\fvect(3, \un )$-invariant bilinear differential operators acting in the spaces of tensor fields entering (\ref{defdy}).
 Over $\Cee$, all such operators are described \cite{Gr0}; to describe even unary operators is an open problem for $p>0$.
-For $p=3$, the following formulas for multiplication reveal presence of new invariant operators.
-Here, brackets in lines 3 and 5 are anti-symmetrized by definition, cf. (\ref{multme}), $f, g\in\cO$, $\omega^i\in\Omega^i$:
+For $p=3$, the following formulas for multiplication reveal presence of new invariant operators; for more examples, see \cite{BjL1}.